openebs-archive/e2e-tests/providers/openebs/installers/operator/openebs-provision/README.md

 ## Litmus Job for Provisioning OpenEBS

-This job installs OpenEBS on a litmus enabled cluster.
+This job installs OpenEBS on a e2e enabled cluster.
 It first scans the environment variables for explicitly passed release version of OpenEBS and the NDM image tags, downloads the openebs-operator.yaml, preconditions it (if necessary), applies the (updated) operator manifest and waits for all the pods to get into running state before exiting.

 ### Prerequisites

-- The cluster should be litmus enabled.
-To enable the litmus apply the `rbac.yaml` and `crds.yaml` from [here](https://github.com/mayadata-io/litmus/tree/master/hack), using the following commands:
+- The cluster should be e2e enabled.
+To enable the e2e apply the `rbac.yaml` and `crds.yaml` from [here](https://github.com/mayadata-io/e2e/tree/master/hack), using the following commands:

   ```
     kubectl apply -f rbac.yaml